robmarkcole/fire-detection-from-images/README.md

 * [Smoke-Detection-using-Tensorflow 2.2](https://github.com/abg3/Smoke-Detection-using-Tensorflow-2.2) - EfficientDet-D0, 733 annotated smoke images, mentioned on the [Roboflow blog](https://blog.roboflow.com/fighting-wildfires/)
 * [Aerial Imagery dataset for fire detection: classification and segmentation using Unmanned Aerial Vehicle (UAV)](https://github.com/AlirezaShamsoshoara/Fire-Detection-UAV-Aerial-Image-Classification-Segmentation-UnmannedAerialVehicle) - binary classifier, 76% accuracy on test set
 * [A Forest Fire Detection System Based on Ensemble Learning](https://www.mdpi.com/1999-4907/12/2/217) ->  Firstly, two individual learners Yolov5 and EfficientDet are integrated to accomplish fire detection process.
 Secondly, another individual learner EfficientNet is responsible for learning global information to avoid false positives
+* [Fire Alert System with Multi-Label Classification Model Explained by GradCAM](https://medium.com/@wongsirikuln/fire-alert-system-with-multi-label-classification-model-explained-by-gradcam-bc18affe178c) -> use CAM to visualize which region of an image is responsible for a prediction, and uses synthetic data to fill in lacking classes to make class distribution balanced

 ## Datasets
 * [FireNET](https://github.com/OlafenwaMoses/FireNET) - approx. 500 fire images with bounding boxes in pascal voc XML format.
 Repo contains trained Yolo3 model trained using [imageai](https://github.com/OlafenwaMoses/ImageAI), unknown performance.
 However small images, 275x183 pixels on average, meaning there are fewer textural features for a network to learn.